 If two or more people wish to go into business together, and don’t wish to set up a limited company, a partnership offers a simple way to get started; it is similar in many ways to going the sole trader route for an individual.

-A partnership is merely a vehicle linking two or more self-employed people in a simple business structure.
+A partnership is merely a vehicle linking two or more people in a simple business structure.
 A partnership doesn’t have a separate legal status.
 If you want your new business to be a distinct legal entity you should consider forming a limited company.

 As a partnership, you will not need to notify Companies House, nor deal with any administrative or accounting requirements which are required of limited companies.